Winter In Montenegro, What To Expect & How To Enjoy Montenegro In Winter

 So, Why Should You Visit Montenegro During The Colder Months Of The Year?

 Montenegro in winter is a cheap place to travel when money is low: Let’s be honest, everyone’s a little short on cash after the end of summer and Christmas on the horizon.
-Montenegro is a cheaper option compared to some other winter destinations, and it allows you to see more and do more for less!
+Montenegro is a cheaper option than other winter destinations, allowing you to see more and do more for less!
 You can quickly grab a cheap flight (or drive from Croatia) and accommodation, and once you’re there, food isn’t costly either.

-Fewer crowds mean more to see: It’s far easier to explore a place when groups are far less, and during the winter months, most people are tucked up at home and not out exploring cities far afield!
+Fewer crowds mean more to see: It’s far easier to explore a place when groups are far more infrequent, and during the winter months, most people are tucked up at home and not out exploring cities far afield!
 Some of the country’s biggest tourist attractions will have a handful of people inside!
-That means more space for you to roam and more time to see what’s in front of you without having to pass it all too quickly.
+That means more space to roam and more time to see what’s in front of you without having to pass it all too quickly.

 A more authentic way of life: When the crowds are less, you’ll see a more authentic way of life wherever you go in Montenegro, which means actual travel, authentic travel.
 You’ll also have more time to enjoy the food, which is something to behold!
 There are still loads of restaurants open, ready to fill you up and keep you warm.
-It’s also a great idea to sit and share a bottle of wine in relative peace and quiet!
+Sitting and sharing a bottle of wine in relative peace and quiet is also a great idea!

 Weather In Montenegro In Winter

-Let’s check out each winter month to give you an idea of what you can expect and, of course, what to pack!
+Let’s check out each winter month to give you an idea of what you can expect and what to pack!

 Montenegro In November

-The beginning of November can be very mild indeed and can feel a little like the end of summer is still hanging on.
+The beginning of November can be very mild and feel a little like the end of summer is still hanging on.
 You’ll see plentiful blue skies, and while the evenings are a little chilly, it’s undoubtedly an excellent time for walking around and exploring.
-However, as November progresses, you’ll notice a change as winter starts to show up at the party.
+However, as November progresses, you’ll notice a change as winter shows up at the party.

-You’re probably not going to be spending too much time around the beach unless you’re wearing a jacket and jeans, and the wind can be biting at certain times, especially if there is a storm on the horizon.
-Towards the end of November, winter storms are likely, and you’ll notice more rain than before.
+You’re probably not going to spend too much time around the beach unless you’re wearing a jacket and jeans, and the wind can be biting at certain times, especially if there is a storm on the horizon.
+Winter storms are likely towards the end of November, and you’ll notice more rain than before.
 Despite that, heading around the country at this time is ideal.

 Montenegro In December

 December sees winter picking up the reins, and the coastal areas start to see more in the way of grey skies and rain.
-Despite that, there are still plenty of (chilly) blue sky days.
+Despite that, plenty of (chilly) blue sky days remain.
 If you head into the mountains, you’ll see snow.
 As the end of December nears, you will want a very warm jacket and boots, as the temperatures are in single figures towards the New Year.
 Evening figures can be in the minuses, especially in the mountains.

 If you’re heading to Zabljak for a spot of snow, you’re in luck, as there is usually plenty of the white stuff at this time of the year!
 The same can be said for Kolasin, a tiny bit warmer than Zabljak.